FrancesCoronel/personal-website-v3/_posts/2014-11-10-magnifying-the-bootcamp-research-experience.md

 I think these key 3 criteria are the minimal requirements each great CB website ought to aspire for.
-Mind you, this is just for the overall web site, this isn’t for the CBs themselves, where different criteria would obviously apply like *teacher quality*, *ROI*, *brand*, *peers*, and so forth.
+Mind you, this is just for the overall web site, this isn't for the CBs themselves, where different criteria would obviously apply like *teacher quality*, *ROI*, *brand*, *peers*, and so forth.

-When I’m searching for a CB, It should be easy, I shouldn’t be wondering how to do a specific task because of the design, and it should give me enough high quality background of the bootcamp.
-This is so that the user feels like they don’t have to do any extra work when it comes to planning where they’re gonna change the rest of their lives for the next few months.
+When I'm searching for a CB, It should be easy, I shouldn't be wondering how to do a specific task because of the design, and it should give me enough high quality background of the bootcamp.
+This is so that the user feels like they don't have to do any extra work when it comes to planning where they're gonna change the rest of their lives for the next few months.

-I mean, it’s a pretty big decision, y’all! ;)
+I mean, it's a pretty big decision, y'all! ;)

 > Made with love on [**Byword 2**](https://bywordapp.com).
 >